UnifiedPush/common-proxies/README.md

 To install this the typical way, go to <docs/install.md>.
 If you know docker-compose and want to quickly set it up, go to <docs/docker-quickstart.md>.

+Documentation for configuration can be found at <docs/config.md>.

 For more details about how this works, read on -